-To ensure that reported results for the MCAS-Alt are accurate relative to the collected portfolio evidence, a document delineating decision rules is prepared before each reporting cycle.
-The decision rules are observed in the analyses of the MCAS-Alt data and in reporting of results.
-Copies of the decision rules are included in Appendix U.
+To ensure that reported results for the MCAS-Alt are accurate relative to the collected portfolio evidence, a document delineating analysis and reporting business requirements is prepared before each reporting cycle.
+The analysis and reporting business requirements are observed in the analyses of the MCAS-Alt data and in reporting of results.
+They are included in Appendix R.

-4.9.3 Quality Assurance
+4.9.2 Quality Assurance

-Quality-assurance measures are implemented throughout the entire process of analysis and reporting at Measured Progress.
+Quality-assurance measures are implemented throughout the entire process of analysis and reporting at Cognia.
 The data processors and data analysts working with MCAS-Alt data perform quality-control checks of their respective computer programs.
-Moreover, when data are handed off to different units within the Data and Reporting Services (DRS) Department, the sending unit verifies that the data are accurate before handoff.
+Moreover, when data are handed off to different units within the Reporting Services Department, the sending unit verifies that the data are accurate before handoff.
 Additionally, when a unit receives a data set, the first step performed is verification of the accuracy of the data.

 Quality assurance is also practiced through parallel processing.
 One production data analyst is responsible for writing all programs required to populate the individual student and aggregate reporting tables for the administration.
-Each reporting table is also assigned to another quality-assurance data analyst, who uses the decision rules to independently program the reporting table.
+Each reporting table is also assigned to another quality-assurance data analyst, who uses the analysis and reporting business requirements to independently program the reporting table.
 The production and quality-assurance tables are compared; if there is 100% agreement, the tables are released for report generation.